peterdsharpe/NeuralFoil/README.md

 Why not use a neural network trained on RANS CFD instead?

 > This is not a bad idea, and it has been done (See [Bouhlel, He, and Martins, "Scalable gradient-enhanced artificial..."](https://link.springer.com/article/10.1007/s00158-020-02488-5))!
 The fundamental challenge here, of course, is the cost of training data.
 RANS CFD is much more expensive than XFoil, so it's much harder to get the training data needed to train a neural network.
 For example, in the linked work by Bouhlel et al., the authors trained a neural network on 42,000 RANS CFD runs (and they were sweeping over Mach as well, so the data becomes even more sparse).
-In contrast, NeuralFoil was trained on 12,000,000 XFoil runs.
+In contrast, NeuralFoil was trained on tens of millions of XFoil runs.
 Ultimately, this exposes NeuralFoil to a much larger "span" of the airfoil design space, which is critical for accurate predictions on out-of-sample airfoils.
 >
 > One advantage of a RANS CFD approach over the NeuralFoil XFoil approach is, of course, transonic modeling.
 NeuralFoil attempts to get around this a little bit by estimating $C_{p, min}$, which in turn directly quantifies the critical Mach number (beyond which simple models, like normal-shock total-pressure-loss relations or the [Korn equation heuristic](https://archive.aoe.vt.edu/mason/Mason_f/ConfigAeroTransonics.pdf), can be used to extend the Mach region of validity slightly further).
 But fundamentally, NeuralFoil is likely less accurate in the transonic range because of this.
 The tradeoff is that the much larger training data set allows NeuralFoil to be more accurate in the subsonic range, where XFoil is more accurate than RANS CFD.